BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   <summary>🖥️INSTRUCTIONS🖥️</summary>

 ## Activate Virtual Environment
-* You do not have to create a virtual environment except when installing the program, but you must activate the virtual environment each time by opening a command prompt/terminal from within the ```src``` folder and running thw appropriate command above based on your platform.
+* You do not have to create a virtual environment except when first installing the program, but you must activate the virtual environment each time by opening a command prompt/terminal from within the ```src``` folder and running the appropriate command above for your platform.
 ## Start the Program
 ```
 python gui.py